 When you work with a lawyer from our firm, you don’t pay unless we’re successful for you, making the process easily affordable for all clients.

 There’s no asset more important or more valuable than your health.
-When your well being or that of a loved one is compromised because of the carelessness or misconduct of a medical practitioner, you deserve to be fairly compensated for the resulting injuries, failing health, or pain and suffering.
+When your well-being or that of a loved one is compromised because of the carelessness or misconduct of a medical practitioner, you deserve to be fairly compensated for the resulting injuries, failing health, or pain and suffering.

 We trust doctors, nurses and other medical professionals to exercise the utmost skill and care when delivering treatment, yet mistakes are an unfortunate reality of the medical industry.
 In fact, it’s estimated that more than 200,000 people in the U.S. die each year as the result of medical malpractice, from misdiagnosis incidents to pharmaceutical errors.
-And many more are left with significant injuries or illnesses, some which have permanent and life-altering impacts.
+And many more are left with significant injuries or illnesses, some of which have permanent and life-altering impacts.

 Common Questions When Working With Our Lawyers: What is Medical Malpractice Law?

 Medical malpractice law refers to specific pieces of legislation that impact health care practitioners who are accused to failing to provide care that aligns with the medical field’s accepted standard of care.